-How to sharpen hair scissors with a knife sharpener?
+How to sharpen hair scissors with a knife sharpener

-How to sharpen hair scissors with sandpaper?
+How to sharpen hair scissors with sandpaper

-How to sharpen hair scissors with aluminum foil?
+How to sharpen hair scissors with aluminum foil

-How to sharpen hair scissors with a sharpening stone?
+How to sharpen hair scissors with a sharpening stone

-How to sharpen hair scissors with professional sharpening tools?
+How to sharpen hair scissors with professional sharpening tools

-Last but not least, keep in mind that you can also look for some commercial sharpening tools both online and in stores.
-These can come in various different types, each with its own set of instructions.
-We’re only mentioning that so you’re aware that they are an option.
+Last but not least, keep in mind that you can also look for some commercial sharpening tools, both online and in stores.
+These are available in various types, each with its own set of instructions.
+We’re only mentioning this so you’re aware that they are an option.

 As with any other commercial product, some are better than others.
 So, if you’re going to buy professional sharpening tools, make sure that they are good quality.
 If you’re going to buy low-quality sharpening tools, you might as well use a whetstone and sandpaper.